draftysumo/SumoTube/README.md

 * **Top Bar:**

   * Search bar for filtering videos.
-  * Buttons to change the video folder and custom thumbnail folder.
+  * Buttons to change the video folder and refresh the app.
-  * Reload button to refresh videos.
 * **Video Grid:** Displays video cards with thumbnail, title, channel, duration, and pinned state.
 Scrollable when content exceeds window size.

 ## Notes